javiertuya/selema/README.md

 Test execution produces an html log file `selema-log.html` in the `target` folder (on Java) or `reports` folder (on .NET) with links to screenshots taken when some test fails, difference files and videos.
-Log info is also sent to the configured application logger (if any).
+Log info is also sent to the configured application logger (if any): slf4j on Java and NLog on .NET.

 ![log-example](docs/log-file-example.png "Diff example")